javl/blender-embroidery/readme.md

 ## Info on the material and color
-Each of the generated curves as a custom attribute called `thread_number` which corresponds to the color of the thread used in the embroidery file.
+Each of the generated curves as a custom attribute called `thread_index` which corresponds to the color of the thread used in the embroidery file.
-These colors are all placed in a `Color ramp` in the material, which is then used to color the curves based on its `thread_number` attribute.
+These colors are all placed in a `Color ramp` in the material, which is then used to color the curves based on its `thread_index` attribute.

 ![Material setup](images/material.png)